The Newry Canal – 40 Years Gestation

 Nevil’s Survey

 At some point in the next few years, Capt.
-Francis Nevil, Collector of Her Majesty’s Revenue in Ireland, carried out the detailed survey that Brownlow had suggested and published it in 1703 under the magnificent title:
+Francis Nevil, Collector of Her Majesty’s Revenue in Ireland, carried out the detailed survey that Brownlow had suggested and published it in 1703.
+The legend at the bottom left of the map reads:

 He estimated that a waterway “navigable by lighters of twenty tons burthen” could be constructed for £20,000.
 Later in 1703, with Waring and Brownlow’s support, a Parliamentary committee was formed to consider legislation to authorise the building of such a canal, but it came to nothing.